-Tesla (TSLA) has just released its quarterly earnings report for Q1 2020 — the results are surprising despite the company operations getting interrupted globally due to the COVID-19 scenario and the absence of the Federal Tax Credit in the United States which expired at the end of last year.
+Tesla (TSLA) has just released its quarterly earnings report for Q1 2020 — the results are surprising despite the company operations getting interrupted globally due to the COVID-19 scenario.
+And in the absence of the Federal Tax Credit in the United States exhausted at the end of last year.

-Tesla critics have their jaws dropped at the moment as the Silicon Valley automaker performed exceptionally well financially — surprisingly and interesting the Tesla Model Y contributed to the profitability, in Tesla’s history no other new vehicle has made a profit, history made again.
+Tesla critics have their jaws dropped at the moment as the Silicon Valley automaker performed exceptionally well financially.
+Surprisingly and interestingly, Tesla Model Y contributed to the profitability.
+In Tesla’s history, no other new vehicle has made a profit, history made again.

 Generally, for most automakers, the first quarter of the year is the weakest but this time Tesla came out strong, thanks to Gigafactory Shanghai which accelerated the Model 3 production and helped strengthen the Q1 numbers for Tesla.

 Tesla posted the following Q1 2020 financial highlights and summary (find the full PDF below):